Gustavo Adolfo Bécquer

 Gustavo Adolfo Claudio Domínguez Bastida (17 February 1836 – 22 December 1870), better known as Gustavo Adolfo Bécquer ([ɡusˈtaβo aˈðolfo ˈβekeɾ]), was a Spanish Romantic poet and writer (mostly short stories), also a playwright, literary columnist, and talented in drawing.
-Today he is considered one of the most important figures in Spanish literature, and is considered by some as the most read writer after Miguel de Cervantes.
+He is one of the most important figures in Spanish literature, with some considering him the most read Spanish writer after Miguel de Cervantes.
 He adopted the alias of Bécquer as his brother Valeriano Bécquer, a painter, had done earlier.
-He was associated with the romanticism and post-romanticism movements and wrote while realism was enjoying success in Spain.
-He was moderately well known during his life, but it was after his death that most of his works were published.
-His best known works are the Rhymes and the Legends, usually published together as Rimas y leyendas.
-These poems and tales are essential to the study of Spanish literature and common reading for high-school students in Spanish-speaking countries.
+He was associated with the romanticism and post-romanticism movements and wrote while realism enjoyed success in Spain.
+He was moderately well-known during his life, but it was after his death that most of his works were published.
+His best-known works are the Rhymes and the Legends, usually published together as Rimas y leyendas.
+These poems and tales are essential to studying Spanish literature and common reading for high-school students in Spanish-speaking countries.

 His work approached the traditional poetry and themes in a modern way, and he is considered the founder of modern Spanish lyricism.
 Bécquer's influence on 20th-century poets of the Spanish language can be felt in the works of Luis Cernuda, Octavio Paz, Giannina Braschi, Antonio Machado, and Juan Ramón Jiménez.
 Bécquer himself was influenced – both directly and indirectly — by Cervantes, Shakespeare, Goethe, and Heinrich Heine.

 Biography

-Gustavo Adolfo Bécquer was born in 1836 with the last name of Domínguez Bastida, but he chose his Flemish father's second last name of Bécquer, as the family was known around town.
+Gustavo Adolfo Bécquer was born in 1836, in Sevilla, Spain, with the last name of Domínguez Bastida, but he chose his Flemish father's second last name of Bécquer, as the family was known around town.
 His father, José Domínguez Bécquer, who descended from an originally-Flemish family established in the Andalusian capital in the 16th century that was well respected in the city, was a painter of relatively good repute in his native town.
 His paintings were sought after, particularly among tourists visiting the area.
 José had a great talent, and this greatly influenced young Gustavo, who showed a love for painting and an innate ability for drawing and sketching at an early age.
 He was very talented, and continued drawing throughout his life, though it was never his main focus.